HEMP & CBD COMPLIANCE, SIMPLIFIED

 ISO 17025 accredited | DEA registered | PJLA certified | CLIA accredited

-ACS Laboratory is Florida’s only in-state laboratory designated by the Florida Department of Agriculture.
+ACS Laboratory, Florida’s largest hemp and cannabis testing laboratory is designated by the Florida Department of Agriculture.

 Along with comprehensive compliance test panels, we offer a la cart services known as R&D testing.

 We’ll work to guarantee that your end-product meets the quality you expect.